AlaskaAirlines/auro-tabs/docs/partials/demo.md

 ## Default

 `auro-tabpanel` needs to be defined directly after `auro-tab` so that it can be paired.
-If there is a use-case where a tab doesn't have a tabpanel, then leave the tabpanel empty.
+If there is a use-case where a tab doesn't have a tabpanel, then leave the tabpanel undefined.
 Example below:

 <div class="exampleWrapper">